 How is enrolment managed?

-U3APP has an ITEM (IT and Enrolment Management) team who manage all the enrolment functions.
+U3APP has a volunteer Enrolment team which manages all the enrolment functions.
 Most enrolment is done on-line via our website.
 At the beginning of each year some members prefer to fill in a paper enrolment form, and during the year some may come into the Office and ask an Office Volunteer to enrol them in a course.

 Can a tutor specify pre-requisites for a course?